 - General welcome

 I am delighted to welcome you to LSHTM and to the MSc Nutrition for Global Health.
-On behalf of all LSHTM’s nutrition group staff, I look forward to working with you, and hope that you have a stimulating and productive year – which I’m certain will be the start of a long and successful career!
+On behalf of all LSHTM’s nutrition group staff, I look forward to working with you, and hope that you have a stimulating and productive year.
+I’m certain this will be the start of a long and successful career!

 - The “Scaling up Nutrition” (SUN) movement: this continues to grow and expand its global network.

 - The “Sustainable & Healthy Food Systems” (SHEFS) programme: aiming to provide novel, interdisciplinary evidence to define future food systems policies that deliver nutritious and healthy foods in an environmentally sustainable and socially equitable manner.